mccsssk2/16.SmallAnimalDialyserModel-2D-2021-2023/README.md

 # Description and use.

 The program is a finite difference code that solves for streamfunction followed by vorticity to provide pressure and velocity in the 2D models.
 Five geometry variants are considered.
 A placeholder function attempts to simulate the diffusion of solutes thru' the porous medium but may be sub-optimal due to numerical instability.
-Shown below is a draft of the simulated velocities in the dialysate (top) panel and the blood (bottom pane).
+Shown below is a draft of the simulated velocities in the dialysate (top) panel and the blood (bottom panel).

 ![srkDDraft](model2_velocities.png)